metabrainz/musicbrainz-server/RELEASING.md

 MusicBrainz servers are being updated, slowdowns may occur for a few minutes, thanks for your patience.
 ```

+Also drop a line about it to the MusicBrainz community in ChatBrainz.

 ### Deploy to production

 See the private system administration wiki for instructions.